 Ours is a country that is perhaps the epitome of what one would call diverse, and for that reason alone, patriotism then becomes an extremely personal emotion.
 Ours is also a country that glorifies hyper-nationalism and jingoism, especially through the films it makes, the recent ones like Sooryavanshi and Satyameva Jayate 2 are testament to the same.
 However, it's not as if we haven't produced some excellent patriotic films.
 Long before patriotism was propaganda and a money-making machine, some films truly had their heart in the right place, and some even managed to do it, even these times.
-Here are five films that remain special to me, for the way they speak of India, a country that is more an emotion, than a land.
+Here are five films that merit a watch this Republic Day, for the way they speak of India, a country that is more an emotion, than a land.

 Swades is a film that is synonymous with patriotism.
 While a majority of patriotic films feed us an aggressive notion of patriotism, Swades teaches us what it means to really 'love' one's country.
 It redefines patriotism in a way that no film ever has, or maybe ever will.
 Swades provides for a viewing experience with nuanced storytelling, and a refreshing idea of pride, san the chest-thumping.